 skipledger

-Differential privacy solution for maintaining and exposing information from evolving, append-only journals / ledgers.
+Differential disclosure solution for maintaining and exposing information from evolving, append-only journals / ledgers.

 View the Project on GitHub crums-io/skipledger